 Knowing this will allow you to choose the right machine and the configurations required to tackle that goal.
 Once you know you are going in that direction, and you have established the technology for a fast setup and stable production, you will become the top speed producer in that market.

-Being top speed makes you have control over lowering your price per box over a competitor who cannot match your technology or speed.
+Being top speed makes you have control over lowering your price per box against all competitors who cannot match your technology or speed.
 You have now become the master of your own machines with just some quick analysis and a realization of direction.

-As a result of this, many of our clients end up paying off the MFA Ergosa – in full – after a year and then it becomes a money-making machine.
+As a result of this, many of our clients end up paying off the Ergosa packer - in full - after a year and then it becomes a money-making machine.

 The potential is limitless.

-We know we aren’t right for every customer out there and so we hope this article will help you make a smarter, more informed decision.
+We know we aren’t right for every customer out there and so we hope this article helped you make a smarter, more informed decision.